Configure navigation between modules

 Workshop: module interface

-Workshop variables can be added to the module interface in the variable Settings panel to enable parameterization of the Workshop module.
+Workshop variables can be added to the module interface by setting an external ID in the variable Settings panel to enable parameterization of the Workshop module.
 Values for module interface variables can be passed into a standalone Workshop application via URL, or into a Carbon Workshop module via parameters.

 Limitations